Trivialization of the gravitational Green-Schwarz transformation in the non-relativistic limit of string theory: Conclusion

 \section{Conclusion}

-We have proved that the Green-Schwarz mechanism of heterotic string theory can be trivialized in the NR limit up to four-derivative terms.
+We have proved that the gravitational Green-Schwarz transformation of heterotic supergravity can be trivialized in the NR limit up to four-derivative terms.
 We constructed the field redefinition of the b-field that makes this possible and, by construction, the Bianchi identity for the 3-form curvature does not include $\alpha'$-corrections.
-Our results establish a new paradigm for anomaly cancellation in the NR limit of heterotic string theory with several implications and open directions for future research in the long term.
-The immediate continuation of this work includes: \begin{itemize} \item Investigating the role of supersymmetry when higher-derivative terms are considered, extending the seminal work in \cite{Bsusy} and exploring further trivializations of the supersymmetric transformations at the NR supergravity level \cite{Bdroo}.
+Our results open the door to a new paradigm for anomaly cancellation in the NR limit of heterotic string theory with several implications if the full Green-Schwarz mechanism can be proved trivial.
+The immediate continuation of this work includes: \begin{itemize} \item Studying the role of supersymmetry when higher-derivative terms are considered, extending the seminal work in \cite{Bsusy} and exploring further trivializations of the supersymmetric transformations at the NR supergravity level \cite{Bdroo}.

 \item Understanding the embedding of the duality invariant construction of \cite{LNR} for the higher-derivative structure of heterotic DFT in the NR limit, including the construction of the full four-derivative heterotic finite action (including fermions) in the NR limit.
+Initial progress was already done in \cite{LescanoExtra} using the Bergshoeff-de Roo identification.

-\item Constructing the simplified first law and Wald entropy formula of NR heterotic stringy black holes at first order in $\alpha'$. \end{itemize} The previous ideas follow a clear path towards the understanding of the $\alpha'$- corrected heterotic supergravity under the NR limit. \begin{widetext} \acknowledgments E.L. is very grateful to Diego Marques for discussions.
+\item Constructing the simplified first law and Wald entropy formula of NR heterotic stringy black holes at first order in $\alpha'$.

+\item Extending the analysis to six- and eight-derivatives order, towards a complete proof of the trivialization of the Green-Schwarz mechanism under the NR limit. \end{itemize} The previous ideas follow a clear path towards the understanding of the $\alpha'$- corrected heterotic supergravity under the NR limit. \begin{widetext} \acknowledgments E.L. is very grateful to Diego Marques for discussions.
 This work is supported by the SONATA BIS grant 2021/42/E/ST2/00304 from the National Science Centre (NCN), Poland.

 \end{widetext}